National Drama Festivals Association

-Since 1974 the NDFA has organised the British All Winners Drama Festival (BAWF) where the very best of British amateur theatre take part in a week-long celebration of theatre.
-The winners of all NDFA member festivals in the previous year, be they full-length or one-act member festivals, are eligible for invitation to take part.
+Since 1974 the NDFA has organised the British All Winners Drama Festival (BAWF) where the best of British amateur theatre take part in a week-long celebration of theatre.
+The winners of all NDFA member festivals in the previous year, including full-length or one-act member festivals, are eligible for invitation to take part.

-The NDFA also sponsor a playwriting competition - the George Taylor Memorial Award.
+The NDFA sponsors two playwriting competitions - the George Taylor Memorial Award and the Nan Nuttall Memorial Awards.
 The objective of this competition is to promote new writing for the theatre.
 Adjudication is carried out by a panel of judges, and the winners receive a certificate and a cash prize.

-Membership of the NDFA is open to all drama festival organisations and also to theatre groups and individuals who are interested in taking part and supporting drama festivals throughout the UK.
+Membership of the NDFA is open to all drama festival organisations, theatre groups and individuals who are interested in supporting drama festivals in the UK.

 British All Winners Drama Festival

 Awards

 There are a number of awards presented at the British All Winners Drama Festival which include: